Estikno/CoroWeaver/README.md

 JobCoroutine<void> Children1() {
     // Operations on thread 1

-    // Before continuing with the current coroutine we wait on Children2();
+    // Before continuing with the current coroutine we wait on Children2(), which
-    co_await WhenAll(0, Children2());
+    // will be excecuted on thread 0 co_await WhenAll(0, Children2());

     // We can also retrieve values returned by other coroutines